MicrosoftDocs/azure-docs/articles/media-services/latest/dynamic-packaging-overview.md

 #Customer intent: As a developer or content provider, I want to encode and stream on-demand or live content so my customers can view the content on a wide variety of clients (these clients understand different formats).
 ---

-# Dynamic packaging
+# Dynamic packaging in Azure Media Services

-Microsoft Azure Media Services can be used to encode many media source file formats, and deliver them via different streaming protocols, with or without content protection, to reach all major devices (for example, iOS and Android devices).
-These clients understand different protocols, for example iOS requires streams to be delivered in HTTP Live Streaming (HLS) format and Android devices support HLS as well as MPEG DASH.
+Microsoft Azure Media Services can be used to encode many media source file formats.
+It delivers them via different streaming protocols, with or without content protection, to reach all major devices (like iOS and Android devices).
+These clients understand different protocols.
+For example, iOS requires streams to be delivered in HTTP Live Streaming (HLS) format and Android devices support HLS as well as MPEG DASH.

-In Media Services, a [Streaming Endpoint](streaming-endpoint-concept.md) represents a dynamic (just-in-time) packaging and origin service that can deliver your live and on-demand content directly to a client player application, using one of the common streaming media protocols mentioned in the following section.
+In Media Services, a [Streaming Endpoint](streaming-endpoint-concept.md) represents a dynamic (just-in-time) packaging and origin service that can deliver your live and on-demand content directly to a client player app.
+It uses one of the common streaming media protocols mentioned in the following section.
 Dynamic Packaging is a feature that comes standard on all Streaming Endpoints (Standard or Premium).

 ## <a id="delivery-protocols"/>To prepare your source files for delivery

 To take advantage of Dynamic Packaging, you need to [encode](encoding-concept.md) your mezzanine (source) file into a set of multiple bitrate MP4 (ISO Base Media 14496-12) files.
-You need to have an [Asset](assets-concept.md) with the encoded MP4 files and streaming configuration files needed by Media Services Dynamic Packaging.
+You need to have an [Asset](assets-concept.md) with the encoded MP4 and streaming configuration files needed by Media Services Dynamic Packaging.
 From this set of MP4 files, you can use Dynamic Packaging to deliver video via the following streaming media protocols:

 |Protocol|Example|
 |---|---|